-Mosolf expands car operations to Port of Ostend
+German group Mosolf expands car operations to port of Ostend

 The port authority described the move as an important milestone in its development as a multimodal centre.
-It said the expansion strengthens Mosolf’s European network and supports Ostend’s ambition to attract high-quality industrial and logistics activities.
+It said the expansion strengthened Mosolf’s European network and supported Ostend’s ambition to attract high-quality industrial and logistics activities.

-Mosolf already operates in the Port of Antwerp and the Port of Zeebrugge.
-However, officials stressed that the new activity in Ostend will not directly compete with those ports.
+Mosolf already operates in the ports of Antwerp and Zeebrugge.
+However, officials stressed that the new activity in Ostend would not directly compete with those ports.
 Instead, Ostend will focus on short sea shipping, using smaller vessels to transport cars to Scandinavia, the Baltic region and the Mediterranean.
 Rail and road links will also be used.

-The port can currently handle up to 3,000 vehicles and is exploring options to expand capacity further.
+The port can currently handle up to 3,000 vehicles and is exploring options to expand capacity.

 Ostend previously handled car traffic for Toyota, but that agreement has since ended.